simon-frankau/sphere-tracer/README.md

 * *dof2* This is really a combination of 'dof' and 'soft', applying soft shadows to the 'dof' image.

+I've provided example output for the cases that I feel worked well.

 (If you want the pretty-much-original version, use the tag "original-spheres")